geoffreyvanwyk/phel-lang.org/content/documentation/functions-and-recursion.md

 (fn [a b] (+ a b)) # A function that returns the sum of a and b
 ```

-Function can also be defined as variadic function with an infinite amount of arguments using the `&` separator.
+A function can also be defined as a variadic function with an infinite number of arguments using the `&` separator.

 ```phel
 (fn [& args] (count args)) # A variadic function that counts the arguments